 How to write Hebrew with English letters

-As this is a learning site, we use transliteration of Hebrew words to Latin letters, to provide the reader a "feeling" of how the Hebrew words sound.
-This might be a good idea for beginners to use transliteration like this.
-One may also use the transliteration rules as pronunciation reference.
+As this is a learning site, we use transliteration of Hebrew words into Latin letters to give readers a sense of how Hebrew words sound.
+This might be helpful for beginners to use transliteration in this way.
+One may also use the transliteration rules as a pronunciation reference.

-However, if you're fluent in reading Hebrew prayer, for example, and you are familiar with modern Israeli pronunciation, we would recommend you to stay away of transliteration.
-After all, one's proficiency in a language is determined by the ability to read this language too.
+For Fluent Readers: If you're fluent in reading Hebrew prayer, for example, and you are familiar with modern Israeli pronunciation, we would recommend that you avoid transliteration.
+After all, proficiency in a language is partly determined by the ability to read that language.

-• Consonants that do not have a corresponding single letter in English alphabet are the following:
+Consonants that do not have a corresponding single letter in English alphabet:

 tz Tzadi tz in chutzpah, or zz in pizza or mozzarella